 Karen has been working at King James Academy formerly Greneway Middle School for eighteen years.
 Prior to that she worked voluntarily at the school for six years helping with the schools swimming lessons.
 She has been associated with the school as a parent since 1995.

 Her role at the school is a teaching assistant which she finds very rewarding.
-Sarah enjoys helping children stretch their capabilities.
+Karen enjoys helping children stretch their capabilities.
 The school has always had good results and provided the children of Royston a great foundation for furthering their education.

 Having the school been through much change in the last few years, She would like to be able to contribute to maintaining a high standard of education for the children of Royston.

 Stuart has worked in the Banking Industry for close to 25 years, mainly working in Project Management.
 He is experienced in managing large budgeted works, assessing, selecting and managing suppliers, interacting with both internal and external customers and working to the best quality delivery possible.
 Most of the projects Stuart has worked on have been invisible to the customer as they were designed to deliver upgrades with no loss of service/degradation of quality.
 The most public project Stuart has worked on was the 3-year delivery of the new £1 coin implemented in 2017.

 Stuart has been a governor and a member of the Local Academy Board at Meridian/King James Academy since late 2015.
 He has 3 children who all attend the school.

 Sarah has been a teacher for over thirty years and has worked in Royston for much of that time, firstly at Meridian and now at King James Academy.
 She is currently head of Humanities and PSHE, teaching History across the age range and some Religious Studies as well.
 In the past she has also taught A level Sociology.
 As well as being head of department for many years, she has also been head of house and taken the lead with whole-school data.